InternetFelons/kabooma-duck/README.md

 # Kabooma Duck - Discord Nuker
 Kabooma Duck is a heavy-hitting and fully customizable Discord Nuker.

 **Note: We do not encourage any malicious use of this bot.
-Educational Purposes ONLY.**
+Educational Purposes ONLY.
+We are not responsible for anything you decide to do with this program.**

     git clone https://github.com/InternetFelons/kabooma-duck.git